Dave-Sterry/fuzzbeed/README.md

 ## Stretch Goals

-- Implement more CSS/CSS objects
+- Implement more CSS/CSS objects - specifically adding animation changes with React-Router to background colors.
+(See [this](https://reactrouter.com/web/example/animated-transitions))
 - {stretch} Try to add broken test back in (eh?)
 - {stretch} dropdown for type of Q (T/F (easiest implementation), textbox, multiple choice, dropdown, contact info, date/time, etc)
 - {stretch} User should be able to see combined data on a survey in their dashboard.
 E.g. an average rating.